Wang-Ji20/Wang-Ji20/README.md

 - 👋 Hi, I’m @Wang-Ji20
-- 👀 I’m interested in Dostoyevsky, Type-Moon, Virtualization & Database Systems
+- 👀 I’m interested in Dostoyevsky, Type-Moon, Gamedev & Big data applications(Ad, Search, RecSys)
-- 🌱 I’m currently learning C++, Haskell, Rust, Hypervisor, DBMS
+- 🌱 I’m currently learning DB, Godot, Tokio
 - 💞️ I’m looking to collaborate on well everything
 - 📫 How to reach me jiwangcdi@gmail.com

+Prefer F# Go Typescript for high level apps, Rust for low levels, only use C++ & Python for necessary evil.
+Java if paid.

 Working on:
 -
-Saturn(C++): A database system
+Uranus(Rust): A database system.

-CDI(C++): A utility programming library

-XP3ToWeb(TypeScript): An adapter from Kirikiri to WebGAL
+XP3ToWeb(TypeScript): An adapter from Kirikiri to Web.

-FFVI(C++): A regular RPG game system
+Mutemaanpa(F#, C#):  A 3D vampire survivor like RPG game.

 Among other things..